ward/run/_posts/2020-06-13-lactate-test.md

 mid March.

-That Friday 13 March, I improvised 200m **R**epetition work on a flat-ish marked stretch, part boardwalk, too narrow when people are around.
+That Friday 13 March, I improvised 200m **R**epetition work on a flat-ish marked stretch, part boardwalk, and too narrow when people are around.
 It was the third up week of 100 km, so the 80 km down week that followed was nice to rethink my planning.
 It was quickly becoming clear that any tune-up races might be out the window.
 Tracks were closed down too.
 Threshold seemed like an easy one to keep in the planning as it does not need to be as precise, but I did not want to do that two times a week.
-As second workout I planned in 400m R work, figuring I could work on speed a bit.
+As my second workout of the week I planned in 400m R work, figuring I could work on speed a bit.
 Of course for that one, a track _would_ be much better, but I hoped I could mimic it enough by just going hard.
 On longer type workouts (like CV or VO2max) I thought to be more likely to settle into a pace that might not be hard enough, without a track to ground me.
 As always, Sundays remained for long runs.

 The thresholds felt pretty good.
 I run them by heart rate to keep the effort consistent, but the pace surprised me at times. (~18 min 5k) After two weeks,